-Such was my addiction (back then) to doing, that I rushed myself back into work, taking only a small break.
-I discovered acupuncture which massively catapulted my recovery time and before you know it normal service resumed except for one thing, I had now experienced acupuncture and my body was starting to talk to me in an altogether different way.
+Such was my addiction (back then) to do that, that I rushed myself back into work, taking only a small break.
+I discovered acupuncture which massively catapulted my recovery time and before you know it normal service resumed except, for one thing, I had now experienced acupuncture and my body was starting to talk to me in an altogether different way.

 ‘We treat the whole person when we use acupuncture, not just the symptoms,’ he replied.

 I became so fascinated with the effects of acupuncture and its results, I’d go on to study a degree in it.
 One of the most important things I learnt in my studies was the Western medicine concept of homeostatic balance.

 Homeostasis: [hoh-mee-uh-stey-sis] (noun): the tendency of a system, especially the physiological system of higher animals, to maintain internal stability, owing to the coordinated response of its parts to any situation or stimulus that would tend to disturb its normal condition or function.